Introduction to Python

 Ha ocurrido una excepción

-As a Python developer, you can choose to throw an exception if a condition occurs.
+As a Python developer, you can choose to raise an exception if a condition occurs.

-To throw (or generate) an exception, you must use the raise
+To raise (or generate) an exception, you need to use the keyword raise

 def division(numerador, denominador):if denominador == 0:raise Exception("El denominador no puede ser 0")return numerador/denominadorprint(division(10, 0))